India sees December hiring activity up by 14%: Naukri JobSpeak Index | Headlines

 India sees December hiring activity up by 14%: Naukri JobSpeak Index

-The hiring activity in India has increased by 14 per cent in December 2020, stated Naukri JobSpeak Index on Thursday.
-In November 2020 hiring activity witnessed a decline of 10 per cent as against December 2019.
+The hiring activity in India has increased by 14 per cent in December 2020 compared to November 2020, stated Naukri JobSpeak Index on Thursday.
+In December 2020 hiring activity witnessed a decline of 10 per cent as against December 2019.

-Pawan Goyal, Chief Business Officer, Naukri.com said, "2020 was a year of challenges and hiring across key industries bore the brunt of the pandemic.
-While hiring in AMJ'20 was down by 56 per cent compared to last year, subsequent quarters showed a steady recovery.
-Year-over-year hiring in OND'20 is down by only 18 per cent."
+Pawan Goyal, Chief Business Officer, Naukri.com said, "2020 was a year of challenges and hiring across key industries bore the brunt of the pandemic."
 "This improvement is led by sectors such as IT, BPO/ITES, medical and pharma.
 Key sectors like hospitality, travel, auto and retail are still bouncing back and the sequential numbers reassure us of robust recoveries in 2021.
 As we look forward to a brighter year ahead, the overall hiring sets in the right direction for the closing month," added Goyal.

 When it comes to sector-wise impact, the hospitality/travel sector has been hit the most with a 60 per cent decline in hiring followed by power/infrastructure/energy sector (39 per cent), retail (30 per cent), telecom/ISP (25 per cent) and accounting/taxation/finance (20 per cent) in December 2020 year-over-year.
 According to Naukri JobSpeak Index, the medical/healthcare sector witnessed a positive growth of 11 per cent due to macro conditions.
 Further, the hiring trend in pharma/biotech sector remained less impacted with only 1 per cent fall.
 Similarly, the increased digitisation has helped industries like IT-software stay afloat with just 2 per cent plunge in hiring activity.